 Time Doctor’s built-in inactivity feature tracks how long employees track idle time and puts them on a break if they’re inactive (no keyboard/mouse movement) for a defined interval.

-Rest assured, this productivity tool doesn’t record which keys are pressed during activity monitoring to maintain privacy.
+Rest assured, this time tracking tool doesn’t record keystrokes during activity monitoring to maintain privacy.

-With Time Doctor, you can see exactly how much time your employee spends on work and non-work related websites/apps, like social media.
+With Time Doctor, you can see exactly how much time your employee spends on work and non-work-related websites and apps.

 4. Comprehensive Productivity Reports